 Empowering Women in the Urban Core of Kansas City Through Education, Advocacy, Personal and Spiritual Development

-View the Keeler Women's Center current calendar of events.
+View the Keeler Women's Center current April calendar.

 Frequently Asked Questions

 Who are we?
 Keeler Women’s Center is a ministry of the Benedictine Sisters of Mount St. Scholastica in Atchison, Kansas.
 The Center is staffed by two Benedictine Sisters and one full-time counselor who oversees an intern from Mid-America Nazarene University and several former interns who have returned as licensed volunteers.
 Another Benedictine Sister works at the Center part time and offers very specialized therapy for refugees who have been victims of torture and war.
 A master’s level social work intern from the University of Kansas also assists us.
 The staff collaborates with other non-profit organizations and about 100 volunteers each month to offer a variety of programs and services.

 What is our Mission?
 Our mission is to empower women in the urban core of Kansas City through education, advocacy personal and spiritual development.

 How do we fulfill our mission?
 We partner with professional volunteers and other non-profit organizations to provide a variety of free programs and services.
 Our licensed clinical counselors see women regardless of their ability to pay.